-Twelve average men who were the disciples of Christ, also known as Apostles would do the trick.
+Twelve average men, known as disciples of Christ, also known as Apostles, would do the trick.

 One thing this confirms to me is that God didn’t have much faith in females at the time.
 It’s the same as today with all of the Catholic male priests.